Summer Music Academy 2025

 MON-FRI, 9:00 am – 3:00 pm

 For experienced instrumentalists ages 9-23.
-Placement audition required. * indicates that 1-week course options are available for that course.
+Placement audition required.

 • Prelude String Orchestra (3 weeks only)